 Survey Name & Section: Shows you all the sections you put into your survey.

-Fact Sheet Segments: To include segments from the Fact Sheets to your survey just check the boxes that you want to include.
-The segments will appear in the survey and the answers will be directly saved in the fact sheet.
+Fact Sheet Segments/Elements: To include segments or attributes from the Fact Sheets to your survey just check the boxes that you want to include.
+The segments/elements will appear in the survey and the answers will be directly saved in the fact sheet.

 Configuration: Use this option to add explanations to questions or configure conditions to single questions.